saschultz/Ley-Lines/README.md

 Ley lines /leɪ laɪnz/ :
  apparent alignments of places of significance in the geography or culture of an area, often including man-made structures.
 They are in the older sense, ancient, straight trackways in the landscape, or in the newer sense, spiritual and mystical alignments.

+## Project question
+  What are the lines that brought all of us together at Epicodus?

 ## Technologies
   * Google Maps API
   * Ruby 2.2.2